pansila/Auto-Test-System/README.md

    ```
    Notice:
    1. All project dependencies will be installed in this step.
 We use `cnpm` to speed up the package downloading for Chinese user, skip it if you are not.
-   2. Please modify .env according to suit your case.
-No changes needed if you are running all of them in a local PC.
+   2. Please modify `.env` accordingly to suit your case.
+No changes are needed if you are running all of them in single PC.
-   3. Please add yarn to system path after you installed yarn
+   3. Please add yarn binaries path to your `PATH` environment after you've installed yarn, usually it's a path like `C:\Users\<username>\AppData\Local\Yarn\bin\`.

 6. Set up the MongoDB database

-   1. Install MongoDB from the [official website](https://www.mongodb.com/), choose the community version.
+   1. Install MongoDB from the [official website](https://www.mongodb.com/), please be noted to choose the community version instead of cloud based version.

    2. Build up the test suite database
       ```bash
       cd robot-test-runner
-      pipenv run python tools\Test.py --action=UPDATE --scripts=robot_scripts\
+      pipenv run python tools\Test.py --action=UPDATE --scripts=example_scripts\robot_tester_scripts\
       ```
-      It will search all robot scripts under `robot_scripts` and find out all contained robot test suites, markdown is our first-class citizen, it will take precedence if other extension files are present with the same filename.
+      It will search all robot scripts under `robot_tester_scripts` and find out all contained robot test suites, markdown is our first-class citizen, it will take precedence if other extension files are present with the same filename.
       It needs to be done only when a test suite is added or modified.

 ### Run the test